 The English department is the student source for help in many levels of reading and writing.
 Whether you are trying to bring your reading and writing skills to college level or are working to perfect those skills, we have classes to suit you, both standard classes and online/hybrid ones.
 Our literature classes are taught by dedicated professionals with outstanding experience in their specialties and in general literature fields.

-TRY OUR LITERATURE CLASSES THIS SPRING:
+TRY OUR LITERATURE CLASSES THIS FALL:

 AND SEE WHAT'S NEW AT DIRECTION, THE LITERARY MAGAZINE!